cactuscommunications/kubernetes-ingress/docs/content/app-protect/configuration.md

     max_request_size: any
     max_message_size: 5k
 ```
-## App Protect User Defined Signatures
+## App Protect WAF User Defined Signatures

-You can define App Protect [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) for your Ingress resources by creating an `APUserSig` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can define App Protect WAF [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) for your VirtualServer or Ingress resources by creating an `APUserSig` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

  > **Note**: The field `revisionDatetime` is not currently supported.

 > **Note**: `APUserSig` resources increase the reload time of NGINX Plus compared with `APPolicy` and `APLogConf` resources.
 Refer to [NGINX Fails to Start or Reload](/nginx-ingress-controller/app-protect/troubleshooting/#nginx-fails-to-start-or-reload) for more information.

-To add the [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) to an Ingress resource:
+To add the [User Defined Signatures](https://docs.nginx.com/nginx-app-protect/configuration/#user-defined-signature-definitions) to a VirtualServer or Ingress resource:

 1. Create an `APUserSig` Custom resource manifest.
 2. Add the desired User defined signature to the `spec` field in the `APUserSig` resource.

    > **Note**: The fields from the JSON must be presented in the YAML *exactly* the same, in name and level.
-The Ingress Controller will transform the YAML into a valid JSON App Protect User Defined signature.
-There is no need to reference the user defined signature resource in the ingress resource.
+The Ingress Controller will transform the YAML into a valid JSON App Protect WAF User Defined signature.
+There is no need to reference the user defined signature resource in the Policy or Ingress resources.

 For example, say you want to create the following user defined signature: